Joan Baez: Steve Jobs

 Baez dated Apple Computer cofounder Steve Jobs during the early 1980s.
-A number of sources have stated that Jobs—then in his mid twenties—had considered asking Baez to marry him, except that her age at the time (early 40s) made the possibility of their having children unlikely.
+A number of sources have stated that Jobs—then in his mid-twenties—had considered asking Baez to marry him, except that her age at the time (early 40s) made the possibility of their having children unlikely.
 Baez mentioned Jobs in the acknowledgments in her 1987 memoir And a Voice to Sing With and performed at the memorial for him in 2011.
-After Jobs's death, Baez spoke fondly about him, stating that even after the relationship had ended, the two remained friends, with Jobs having visited Baez a few months before his death, and stating that "Steve had a very sweet side, even if he was as... erratic as he was famous for being.
-But he gets genius licence for that, because he was somebody who changed the world."
+After Jobs's death, Baez spoke fondly about him, stating that even after the relationship had ended, the two remained friends, with Jobs having visited Baez a few months before he died.
+Baez remarked that "Steve had a very sweet side, even if he was as... erratic as he was famous for being.
+But he gets genius license for that, because he was somebody who changed the world."